Get Started as a Referee

-Referees play a key role in judo: enabling competition between athletes by conducting contests in a fair and safe way.
+Referees play a key role enabling competition between athletes by conducting contests in a fair and safe way.

-Refereeing is challenging, rewarding and satisfying volunteer role within British Judo.
-As well as being enjoyable and social in itself, refereeing helps equip people with life skills such as confidence and decisiveness, these attributes help referees in many other aspects of life.
+Refereeing is a challenging, rewarding and satisfying volunteer role within British Judo.
+As well as being an enjoyable part of judo, refereeing helps equip people with life skills such as confidence and decisiveness, these attributes help referees in many other aspects of their life.

-Whether you want to support club competitions local to you, referee area competitions or take charge of a British Championships final, there are refereeing roles to suit you.
+Whether you want to support local club competitions, referee area competitions or take charge of a British Championships final, there are refereeing roles to suit you.
 If you really have what it takes, there are also opportunities to referee internationally.

 What does Refereeing involve?